Syed Murad Ali Shah (Naushahro Feroze politician)

-Syed Murad Ali Shah is a Pakistani politician who was a Member of the Provincial Assembly of Sindh, from August 2018 to August 2023 and from May 2013 to May 2018.
+Syed Murad Ali Shah (سيد مراد علي شاھ) is a Pakistani politician who was a Member of the Provincial Assembly of Sindh, from August 2018 to August 2023 and from May 2013 to May 2018.

 Early life and education

 He was born on 24 July 1938 in Naushahro Feroze District.

 He has a degree of Bachelor of Arts from Sindh University.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-20 NAUSHERO FEROZE-II in the 2013 Pakistani general election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-34 (Naushahro Feroze-II) in the 2018 Pakistani general election.